 Expensive, yes, but vital for the fact that it is local and reliable.
 “Drought is a recurring condition here in California,” said Jeremy Crutchfield, water resources manager at the San Diego County Water Authority.
 “We just came out of a five-year drought in 2017.
 The plant has reduced our reliance on imported supplies, which is challenging at times here in California.
 So it’s a component for reliability.”

-A second plant, similar to Carlsbad, is being built in Huntington, California with the same 50-million-gallon-a-day capability.
+A second plant, similar to Carlsbad, is being built in Huntington Beach, California with the same 50-million-gallon-a-day capability.
 Currently there are 11 desalination plants in California, and 10 more are proposed.

 The cost of desalinated water has been coming down as the technology evolves and the cost of other sources increases

 It’s been a long time coming for desalination — de-sal for short.
 For decades, we have been told it would one day turn oceans of salt water into fresh and quench the world’s thirst.
 But progress has been slow.

 That is now changing, as desalination is coming into play in many places around the world.
 Several factors are converging to bring new plants on line.
 Population has boomed in many water-stressed places, including parts of China, India, South Africa and the United States, especially in Arizona and California.
 In addition, drought — some of it driven by a changing climate – is occurring in many regions that not that long ago thought their supplies were ample.